lddyato/MYSQL/Exercise 8: Joining Tables with Outer Joins.md

 |COUNT(*)|
 |------|
 |26|
+since there were multiple rows that had the same user_guid in the users table, **each one of these rows got paired up with each row in the dogs table that had the same user_guid.** The result was 442 rows, because 17 (instances of the user_guid in the users table) x 26 (instances of the user_guid in the dogs table) = 442.

 The important things I want you to remember from this example of joins with duplicates are that duplicate rows and table relationships that have table-to-table mappings of greater than 1 have multiplicative effects on your query results, due to the way relational databases combine tables.
 If you write queries that aggregate over a lot of joined tables, it can be very difficult to catch issues that output results you don't intend, because the aggregated results will hide clues from you.
 To prevent this from happening, I recommend you adopt the following practices:
 * Avoid making assumptions about your data or your analyses.
 For example, rather than assume that all the values in a column are unique just because some documentation says they should be, check for yourself!